nicholasikiroma/TailGen/README.md

 ## Contributing

 Contributions to TailGen are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+See the [contributions](https://github.com/nicholasikiroma/TailGen/wiki/contributing.md) page for details.

 ## License